by Stan Pottinger

 Here is what actually happened and, of equal importance, what did not.
 I know this to be true because, unlike the New York Times, I was there.

 When “Kessler” contacted my firm shortly after Epstein died, claiming to have these videos, of course I listened.
 He said that as Epstein’s IT contractor, he had access to millions of files, including videotapes, and that contractual ownership of the tapes had passed to him upon Epstein’s death.
-He described himself as a thief, a convicted felon, a blackmailer, and, according to the New York Times reporters, a murderer.
+He described himself as a thief, a convicted felon, a blackmailer, and, according to the New York Times reporters, a murderer (although he never said that to me).
 Neither I nor others knew the truth of these claims, nor did we have an easy way to find out.
 While obviously remaining suspicious of a self-declared criminal, what mattered most was not his record, but whether he had evidence our clients needed.
 I was not his therapist or moral judge, I was a lawyer for women whose abuse could be proven by the evidence he claimed to have.
-He would not be the first felon to have the goods, and I was not the first lawyer to go after them.
+He would not be the first felon to have the goods on other felons, and I was not the first lawyer to go after them.

 I and my colleagues soon introduced Kessler to reporters at the New York Times.
 Despite having originally told us they were “amazed” at the prospect of the videos, the reporters’ story on December 1 put forth an entirely different narrative that failed to report key facts, ignored the truth, and contained a number of defamatory errors.
 Had the Times followed normal standards of journalism, it would not have published them or, for that matter, the story at all.